amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Welcome to the Interstella Galactic Trading Company (GTC) team!
 [Interstella GTC](https://interstella.trade/) is an intergalactic trading company that deals in rare resources.
 Business is booming, but we're struggling to keep up with orders mainly due to our legacy logistics platform.
 We heard about the benefits of microservices implemented as containers and feel it would be a good fit for our business.

 The concept of decoupling functions of a large codebase into separate discrete processes may sound complicated and arduous, but the benefits like being able to scale processes independently, adopt multiple programming languages, and add agility to our development pipeline are appealing.
-The dev team reviewed the logistics platform code and determined that we could decouple our logstics platform to individual services for fulfilling resource orders.
+Our dev team reviewed the logistics platform code and determined that we could decouple our logstics platform to individual services for fulfilling resource orders.
 Can you help us get there?

 ### Requirements:

-* AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/)
+* AWS account - if you don't have one, it's easy and free to [create one](https://aws.amazon.com/).
-* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch
+* AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ELB/ALB, VPC, SNS, CloudWatch.
+[Learn how](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 * A workstation or laptop with an ssh client installed, such as [putty](http://www.putty.org/) on Windows; or terminal or iterm on Mac
-* Familiarity with Python, vim/emacs/nano, [Docker](https://www.docker.com/), and AWS - not required but a bonus
+* Familiarity with [Python](https://wiki.python.org/moin/BeginnersGuide/Programmers), [vim](https://www.vim.org/about.php)/[emacs](https://www.gnu.org/software/emacs/)/[nano](https://www.nano-editor.org/), [Docker](https://www.docker.com/), and [AWS](httpts://aws.amazon.com) - *not required but a bonus*.

-### Labs:
+### What you'll do:

 These labs are designed to be completed in sequence, and the full set of instructions are documented below.
 Read and follow along to complete the labs.
 If you're at a live AWS event, the workshop attendants will give you a high level run down of the labs and be around to answer any questions.
 Don't worry if you get stuck, we provide hints along the way.

-* **Workshop Setup:** Setup working environment on AWS
+* **Workshop Setup:** Setup working environment on AWS [Go](#lets-begin)
-* **Lab 1:** Containerize the Interstella logistics software
+* **Lab 1:** Containerize the Interstella logistics software [Go](#lab-1---containerize-interstellas-logistics-platform)
 * **Lab 2:** Deploy containers using Amazon ECR and Amazon ECS
 * **Lab 3:** Scale the logistics platform with an ALB
 * **Lab 4:** Incrementally build and deploy each resource microservice

 ### Conventions:

 Throughout this workshop, we provide commands for you to run in the terminal.
 These commands will look like this:

 <pre>
 $ ssh -i <b><i>PRIVATE_KEY.PEM</i></b> ec2-user@<b><i>EC2_PUBLIC_DNS_NAME</i></b>